CBergane/rock-paper-scissor-lizard-spock/README.md

 * [Am I Responsive?](http://ami.responsivedesign.is/#)

-    - Am I Responsive was used to see responsive design throughout the process and to generate a mockup image.
+    - "Am I Responsive" was used to see responsive design throughout the process and to generate a mockup image.

 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)